 - Exposure to blood, toxic chemicals or substances within the home, such as asbestos in older homes

 - Injuries sustained because of acts of violence by the patient or other family members

 - Injuries sustained in an auto accident while driving to work, or in the course of running errands for the patient

 - Injuries sustained while working in an unsafe environment

 - Neck, back/spine, wrist and ankle injuries

 - Needle pricks, leading to the spread of infections or diseases like HIV/AIDS

 - Slips, trips and falls in the home or on the property

 - Strained muscles and joints, often caused by lifting heavy objects or trying to move patients without assistance

-Were You Hurt While Working as a Home Health Aide in Philadelphia?
+Were You Hurt While Working as a Home Health Aide?
 Our Lawyers Want to Help

 At Larry Pitt & Associates, we put our more than 40 years’ worth of experience behind every workers’ compensation case we handle.
 We treat you with respect, and we fight on your behalf when you are hurt.
 If you are a home health aide who suffered a work-related injury, please call 888-PITT-LAW or fill out our contact form to make an appointment with a passionate Philadelphia workers’ compensation lawyer.
 We are proud to serve clients in Berks County, Bucks County, Chester County, Delaware County, Montgomery County, and Philadelphia County.